 Furthermore, it is crucial for the as-built drawings to be accompanied by comprehensive descriptions and calculations necessary for the modifications to the original project.
 As well as the corresponding approvals that authorized the changes to be implemented.

-• Error management: By using BIM validation software, IFC data is effectively managed and controlled at each information exchange, generating reports that ensure model quality and prevent errors.
+Error management: BIM validation software helps control IFC data at each stage, providing quality reports that highlight any discrepancies and prevent costly errors.

 How to create an as-built plan